mdjnelson/moodle-mod_certificate/README.txt

 watermarks visibile only for specific courses.

-You will notice that every sub folder of the pix folder has now a new folder named "by_course_shortname".
+You will notice that every sub folder of the pix folder has now a new folder named "c".
 Inside this folder you should store the images that are going to be visible only by specific courses.

 The visibility is enabled by the naming convention: COURSE_SHORTNAME_description.{jpg,png}

-Example: pix/borders/by_course_shortname/course_007_purple_border.jpg
+Example: pix/borders/c/course_007_purple.jpg

-The border purple_border is going to be visible only inside the certificates of the course that has course_007 as shortname.
+The border "course_007_purple" is going to be visible only inside the certificates of the course that has course_007 as shortname.
 For every other course this border is going to be invisible.

 This applies also to seals, signatures and watermarks.

-Please note that every image inside by_course_shortname folder that doesn't follow the naming convention is going to be ignored.
+Please note that every image inside "c" folder that doesn't follow the naming convention is going to be ignored.

+Also note that, generally, the filename length shouldn't be longer than 30 chars while in the "c" folder the length is limited to 28 chars.
+This is a limitation related to the tables of this module.
+If you modify the lenght of the tables please modify also the FILE_NAME_LENGTH constant in the lib.php file.

 To install clone the repository: